 Essen Economics of Mental Health Workshop

-The third Essen Economics of Mental Health Workshop will take place on August 3 - 4, 2020 in Essen, Germany.
+The third Essen Economics of Mental Health Workshop will take place on August 3 - 4, 2020.

 Half of those with a lifetime mental health problem first experience symptoms by the age of 14, and 75% before they reach their mid-twenties (Kessler et al., 2007).
 The conditions are often persistent and recurrent meaning they influence the entire work-life of the affected individuals (OECD, 2012).

 This workshop aims to gather (junior) researchers with an interest in applying the tools of economics to problems surrounding mental health.
 This includes, but is not limited to, mental health economics studies looking at informal care, loneliness, social exclusion, access to health care, insurance coverage, declines in physical health, age of onset, dementia, suicide, etc. Empirical analyses in this field are especially encouraged for Submission.